 A few lawsuits have been filed already, but most of them allege defamation or some other cause of action – separate from sexual assault.
 Why?
 Because most of these claims allege conduct after the statute of limitations expired.
-Of course, someone is going to try to end run the statute of limitations.
-But as Americans are now seeing statutes of limitation are cruelly unforgiving, even when anyone’s sense of justice and fair play are pitted against it.
+Of course, someone will try to end-run the statute of limitations.
+But as Americans are now seeing, statutes of limitation are cruelly unforgiving, even when anyone’s sense of justice and fair play are pitted against it.

 But what would a lawsuit against Bill Cosby even look like?
 Specifically, what would a lawsuit against Bill Cosby look like, if filed in the state of Maryland?
 Sexual assault and rape are not their own torts – but they are crimes.
 These torts may be brought forward and filed in a civil lawsuit for these crimes.